 As a basic principle, the first person to offer support to a child or young person and their family should be the professional identifying the issue; Early Help Champion.

 In North Yorkshire every professional working with or engaging with children and families, regardless of organisation, status or position has a responsibility to deliver Early Help and support the family to access appropriate services to enable positive parenting.
 Early Help can be provided by a range of staff in different organisations, such as health services, schools, early year’s providers and a range of voluntary, community and faith sector services.
 Early Help is the term used by all agencies to describe North Yorkshire’s approach to providing early support to families so that children, young people and their families are safe, happy and ready for school, work and life’s challenges.
 Early Help is the right help, at the right time, in the right place.

 The Early Help Strategy (pdf / 1 MB) sets out our ambitions for Early Help services across North Yorkshire, describing how partners will work together to strategically plan and deliver services, outlining:

-- how we will keep children and families at the center of our services; and
+- how we will keep children and families at the centre of our services

-If you would like to speak to someone in your area about support from the Children and Families – Early Help Teams, please contact:
+If you would like to speak to someone in your area about support from the Children and Families – Early Help Teams, please contact us.